boldare/boldare-tech/content/posts/2018-04-03--doctrine-new-dql-operator-and-objects/index.md

 ---
-title: Doctrine NEW DQL operator and objects
+title: PHP - Doctrine NEW DQL operator and objects
 subTitle: Can we combine them?
 category: "Doctrine"
 cover: doctrine.png